Beet kvass is a traditional fermented drink full of many probiotic health benefits, much like kombucha.

 The health benefits of beet kvass stem from its excellent probiotic content and are often considered a tonic for digestion as well as an excellent thirst quencher.
 Our beet kvass recipe is genuinely a beet kvass recipe you will actually want to drink.

 It is known for having an acquired taste, but in time, you will end up craving it due to the nutritional benefits it offers.
 In this recipe we add apples, oranges and ginger to give it that tangy, earthy, salty (and a little sweet) flavor that will leave you wanting more.

-Beet Kvass is an excellent blood tonic that promotes regularity, aids indigestion, alkalizes the blood, and cleanses the liver.
-With benefits like that, it’s it worth it to try a variety of recipes to find one you enjoy?
+Beet kvass is an excellent blood tonic that promotes regularity, aids indigestion, alkalizes the blood, and cleanses the liver.
+With benefits like that, isn’t it worth it to try a variety of recipes to find one you enjoy?

 In the recipe I’m sharing today, I added one cup of chopped apples.
-Other fruit options to consider are strawberries, orange juice, carrots, pineapples, lavender, fresh or dried mint leaves, raisins, ginger and/or cinnamon.
+Other fruits and spice options to consider are strawberries, orange juice, pineapples, lavender, fresh or dried mint leaves, raisins, ginger and/or cinnamon.

 But, don’t stop there, get creative and add fruits that are local to your area.
 You can even double up on the fruit.

 The secret is in the fruit.
 This is how I hide the dirt (earthy) taste and can wholeheartedly call it a Beet Kvass recipe you will actually want to drink!

 After the beet kvass is ready to drink, pour it over some ice and mix in a little orange or apple juice to make it even more delicious.
 Start out with a 50/50 mix and then lessen the fruit juice amount until you come to a satisfying mixture that is right for you.